highwingio/.github/.github/pull_request_template.md

-### Are there any dependencies that need to be addressed before this PR is merged?
+### Are there any dependencies (software or human) that need to be addressed before this PR is merged?

 ### What ticket(s) or other PRs does this relate to?